-Professional judgement is key for determining what is (or is not) a significant event for an individual.
-Any events, which are considered to have a significant impact on person, whether the event is positive or negative, or a strength or a weakness, should be considered for inclusion in a Chronology.
+Professional judgement is key for determining what is (or is not) a significant event for a child or young person.
+Any events, which are considered to have a significant impact on the child or young person, whether the event is positive or negative, or a strength or a weakness, should be considered for inclusion in a Chronology.

-A significant event could include changes in a person's:
+A significant event could include changes in a child or young person's:

-- protection status, including concern reports, vulnerabilities, needs, risks, protective factors and resilience - care or Risk Assessment Plan - referrals and legal status - family circumstances including separation, divorce, bereavement, changes in the immediate family structure and / or the presence of any significant individual (s) - domestic living arrangements and / or environment / frequent changes of address - physical, mental, emotional or sexual health, including chronic health, acute admissions, failed and / or missed and / or did not attend (DNAs) appointments - physical and / or mental health, employment status - incidents of domestic abuse, substance misuse, learning difficulties - service supports, including changes of workers, gradual or sudden withdrawal from service support - behaviour that is seen as difficult, hostile, evasive, non- engaging, threatening, non-compliant and / or uncooperative including any criminality
+- protection status, including child concern reports, vulnerabilities, needs, risks, protective factors and resilience - Child's Plan - referrals and legal status - family circumstances including separation, divorce, bereavement, changes in the immediate family structure and / or the presence of any significant adult (s) - domestic living arrangements and / or environment / frequent changes of address - physical, mental, emotional or sexual health, including chronic health, acute admissions, failed and / or missed and / or did not attend and / or was not brought type of appointments - developmental growth and / or normal patterns of behaviour / additional support needs (ASN) - educational performance including non-attendance and / or exclusion and / or removal from education and / or home education / going missing - parents / carers physical and / or mental health, employment status - incidents of domestic abuse, parental substance misuse, learning difficulties - service supports, including changes of key workers, gradual or sudden withdrawal from service support - parents / carers behaviour that is seen as difficult, hostile, evasive, nonengaging, threatening, non-compliant and / or uncooperative including any criminality